-When you’re living the luxury lifestyle, you’ll have access to a wealth of perks and VIP travel benefits as a cardholder of some of the world’s most exclusive credit cards.
-However, a luxury card made of stainless steel or a gold card with 24 karat gold-plating might not be enough to demonstrate your wealth — today’s elite carry black credit cards that are reserved only for a select few.
+Living the luxury lifestyle means access to a wealth of perks and VIP travel benefits, especially if you’re a cardholder of some of the world’s most exclusive credit cards.
+However, a luxury card made of stainless steel or a gold card with 24-karat gold plating might not be enough to demonstrate your wealth — today’s elite carry black credit cards that are bestowed upon a select few.

 What is a black card?
-Black cards from Visa, MasterCard, and Amex cards are exclusive, high- or no-limit credit cards that are usually only available on an invitation-only basis to wealthy customers.
-Many of today’s prestigious credit cards offer unlimited credit card rewards programs, generous cashback incentives and other benefits like VIP access to private jets and more.
+Black cards from Visa, MasterCard and Amex cards are exclusive, high- or no-limit credit cards, usually only available on an invitation-only basis to wealthy customers.
+Many of today’s luxury credit cards offer unlimited credit card rewards programs, generous cash-back incentives and other benefits like VIP access to private jets and more.

-Whether you’re a multi-millionaire looking for your next credit card or you’re just curious about credit card perks and luxuries the wealthy indulge in, here are the top 10 most exclusive black cards you don’t know about and seven other elite credit cards you might be able to get your hands on.
+Whether you’re a multimillionaire looking for your next credit card or you’re just curious about credit card perks and luxuries the wealthy indulge in, here are the top 10 most exclusive black cards you don’t know about and four other elite credit cards you might be able to get your hands on.